 As part of its drive to promote Responsible Development, Colas is focusing on its externalities, endeavoring to reduce negative externalities and bolster positive externalities.
 In addition to the Group’s numerous patronage programs, three long-term, large-scale positive externalities exist throughout its business network both in France and elsewhere around the world.

 - Colas has instigated an extremely determined traffic accident prevention program for its employees worldwide.
 The initiative was first launched in France in 1997, with the signature of a road safety charter as part of a partnership with the French Government and the French National Health Insurance Fund for Employees (CNAMTS).
 The drive was then expanded out to include the Group’s European operations with a European Charter.
 Today, these charters are renewed every three years.
 More than 500 employees have been trained to serve as Road Safety Relays – their job is to implement the prevention program and good driving practices in the field.
-This policy not only improves accident frequency rates for company drivers, which were down 44% between 2004 and 2017 despite a slight rise this year (7%), but it can also help their loved ones by sharing best practice, and by extension, all road users.
+This policy not only improves accident frequency rates for company drivers, which were down 45% between 2004 and 2018, and 3% between 2017 and 2018, but it can also help their loved ones by sharing best practice, and by extension, all road users.

 In 2011, Colas launched a program designed to bolster biodiversity throughout its entire quarry and gravel pit network.
 As such, every Group site is required to host a threatened or protected species and help foster its development.
 Whenever this is not feasible, beehives are installed on the grounds.
 Today, in certain regions, a number of the Group’s active quarries and gravel pits have become the main habitat for species that would most likely have disappeared locally without Colas’ help.